Who Gets into Stanford GSB?

 #1 – Successful applicants have a proven track record of outperformance.
 If you can’t do this through the selectivity of your undergrad or employer, find another means to demonstrate you are the ‘best of the best’.

-Data shows that a disproportionate number of HBS and Stanford students attended highly selective U.S. undergraduate institutions.
+Data shows something striking.
+A disproportionate number of HBS and Stanford students attended highly selective U.S. undergraduate institutions.
 For instance, 53% of a recent Stanford class originated from just 19 elite universities.
-These include the Ivy League and similarly competitive public or private schools.
+These include the Ivy League.
+They also include similarly competitive public or private schools.
 Further, the employer names on your resume matter, a lot.
-Half of HBS’ class worked for one of 20 companies (MBB, bulge bracket banks, big tech) or the military.
+Half of HBS’ class worked for one of 20 companies.
+These include MBB, bulge bracket banks, and big tech.
+Some came from the military.

 So, what if you didn’t go to an Ivy League school or work at McKinsey?
 Fair or not, admissions officers evaluate candidates based on these credentials to identify those who consistently excel among talented peers.